FcoP-vln/project_list/README.md

 # Project List

-_A web application to save your projects._
+_A web application to manage your projects your projects._

 ## 🚀
+* Add and modify projects 📋
 * Sections are added to each project 📋
 * Tasks are added in each section 📄
 * Both can be removed 🔧